SIGN UP MEMBER LOGIN:

 How Abstract Factory participants collaborate:

-Normally a single instance of a ConcreteFactory class is created at run-time -singleton-.
+Normally a single instance of a ConcreteFactory class is created at run-time, a singleton.
 This concrete factory creates product objects having a particular implementation.
-To create different product objects, clients should use a different concrete factory.
+To create other product objects, clients should use a different concrete factory.
 Also we should note that AbstractFactory defers creation of product objects to its ConcreteFactory subclass.

 Advantages of Abstract Factory: